DuPage County Motorcycle Accident Lawyer

-Have you been harmed in a DuPage County, IL, motorcycle accident?
+Have you been harmed in a DuPage County, Illinois, motorcycle accident?
 These accidents can cause devastating injuries with permanent consequences.
-You can receive compensation for your pain and suffering, repair costs, medical bills, and more if you’re successful in your personal injury claim.
-The Law Offices of Mathys & Schneid are here to fight for your interests.
+You can receive compensation for your pain and suffering, repair costs, medical bills and more if you’re successful in your personal injury claim.
+The Mathys & Schneid Personal Injury Lawyers are here to fight for your interests.

 Since our personal injury law firm was founded in 2005, our attorneys have collected over $150 million for our deserving clients.
 In addition, our DuPage County motorcycle accident lawyers have a combined 74 years of experience.
 These facts give us the confidence necessary to stand up for our client’s rights no matter the nature of their personal injury accident.

-How the Law Offices of Mathys & Schneid Can Help After a Motorcycle Crash in DuPage County
+How Mathys & Schneid Personal Injury Lawyers Can Help After A Motorcycle Crash In DuPage County

 The aftermath of a motorcycle accident can be overwhelming, even confusing.
 For instance, you might have an insurance adjuster regularly communicating with you under the guise that they’re a friendly ally.
 The truth is that they are incentivized to minimize the value of your claim, even if they work for your insurance company.

 You shouldn’t have to worry about things like this when you’re recovering from your injuries.
-The DuPage County personal injury attorneys with the Law Offices of Mathys & Schneid will take care of every aspect of your compensation claim when you heal and rest from the accident.
+The DuPage County personal injury attorneys with Mathys & Schneid Personal Injury Lawyers will take care of every aspect of your compensation claim when you heal and rest from the accident.

-We’re award-winning attorneys who have been recognized as Rising Stars by the prominent legal organization Super Lawyers.
+We’re award-winning attorneys who have been selected for inclusion on the Rising Stars list by Super Lawyers.
 If you choose us to represent you, we will be able to assist in the following ways:

 - Negotiating a fair settlement agreement on your behalf with the other party or parties involved in your case